Nhill

-population of 1,749.
+population of 1,949.
 "Nhill" is believed to be a Wergaia word meaning "early morning mist rising over water" or "white mist rising from the water".

-Nhill is the administrative headquarters for Shire of Hindmarsh and residents are mainly employed in either farming or food processing, most notably in grain and fowl.
+Nhill is the administrative headquarters for the Shire of Hindmarsh.
+Residents are mainly employed in either farming or food processing, most notably in grain and fowl.

 The town is home to a community of Karen people, the first of whom came to Australia as refugees, and who settled in Nhill in the early 2010s to work at the Luv-a-Duck food processing facility.
 In 2012, there were over 100 Karen residents in Nhill.